osresearch/cosign/README.md

 initial key splitting stage requires a "trusted dealer" to perform the split and hand the shards to the parties.

+**WARNING**
+`cosign` is currently in the proof-of-concept stage.
+The security properties of the key sharding has not been reviewed for vulnerabilities and the Python modular exponentiation function is not side-channel safe.

+# Example use cases

 One use case for this sort of signature system is an automated Certificate Authority (CA) that signs SSL certs.
 By splitting the CA's Root Key to multiple separate machines it becomes harder for an attacker to steal